jdevfullstack-tutorials/gaming-productivity-specs/README.md

 hoping that you can develop pure browser-based games so that it can be played on any machine.
-As for me, I don't want games that can only be played on one platform so that from time to time I'm using a different machine, I can play without any local installation.
+As for me, I don't want games that can only be played on one platform, so that from time to time I'm using a different machine, I can play without any local installation.